Dyescape/kotlin-maven-symbol-processing/README.md

 To now add a symbol processor, simply add the module containing the symbol processor provider to the `dependencies` of the `kotlin-maven-plugin`.

+> The releases for this project are published to the central maven repository.

 ### Example `kotlin-maven-plugin` configuration